-Unit 3 - Students develop an understanding of the structure and function of the musculoskeletal system that provides for human movement, balance and growth as the result of coordinated actions.
+Unit 3 - This unit explores bones, muscles, nerves and hormones and how they maintain the body to act in a coordinated manner.
+The structure and function of the musculoskeletal system provides for human movement, balance and growth as the result of coordinated actions.
 This is brought about by the interaction of the musculoskeletal system with the nervous and endocrine systems.
 Conditions affecting these systems, such as sporting injuries, hearing and vision defects, can result in a decrease or loss of function.
-Students investigate the musculoskeletal, nervous and endocrine systems through dissections and practical examination of reflexes, vision, hearing and skin sensitivity.